Huy-DNA/MPiSC/code/ltqueue/README.md

   If the first `enqueuer_refresh_timestamp` succeeds, then `timestamp(E, t''') = min-timestamp-spsc(E, t')` with `t''' > t'' > t' > t0`, and because `t1 > t'''`, either `timestamp(E, t1) = timestamp(E, t''')` or `timestamp(E, T1) = min-timestamp-spsc(E, t'''')` with `t'''' > t > t0'` due to being updated by `dequeuer_refresh_timestamp`.
 Anyways, the statement that `timestamp(E, t1) = min-timestamp-spsc(E, t2)` where `t2 > t0` holds.

   If the first `enqueuer_refresh_timestamp` fails, that means due to theorem 3, `dequeuer_refresh_timestamp` has changed it somewhere between step 2 and step 3.
 We retry `enqueuer_refresh_timestamp` again.
 If it succeeds, the previous argument still holds.
 If it fails again.
 It means another `dequeuer_refresh_timestamp` has changed it between step 2 and step 3 of the second trial.
-However, this `dequeuer_refresh_timestamp` must have read the the minimum timestamp of `E`'s SPSC after step 3 of the first trial, which means it saw that minimum timestamp after `t0` and update the timestamp of `E` to be so.
+However, this `dequeuer_refresh_timestamp` must have read the the minimum timestamp of `E`'s SPSC after step 2 of the first trial (because only one dequeue is allowed to run at a time), which means it saw that minimum timestamp after `t0` and update the timestamp of `E` to be so.
 Therefore,  the statement that `timestamp(E, t1) = min-timestamp-spsc(E, t2)` where `t2 > t0` holds.

   The same line of arguments holds for `dequeuer_refresh_timestamp`.
 </details>